 Over the years, koi have become a popular choice of fish for many with an interest in aquaponics.
 They thrive under conditions favoured by plants and have a great following in the UK and rest of the world.
 Not many koi keepers however, will have heard of aquaponics.
 This is a shame as there are real connections between aquaculture, koi keeping and horticulture.
 They have much in common and there is much to learn from each other but what is aquaponics?
-This article outlines a few areas where aquaponics could offer some interesting benefits for koi keepers.
+This article outlines a few areas where the application fo aquaponics could offer some interesting benefits for koi keepers.

 Aquaponics is basically the combination of aquaculture and hydroponics.
 Aquaculture is the rearing of aquatic animals and hydroponics is the soilless production of plants.
 In short;

 More specifically, potential advantages of an aquaponic system gained by koi keepers include;

 - Production of plants that can be fed back to the koi – or the family!

 - Fewer water changes due to better water quality

 - Lower filter maintenance as no cleaning required

 - Lower capital cost of filters

 Improved water quality